-Central Conservation Area
+Central Conservation Area content

 Dundee Central Conservation Area contains the historic heart of the city, with origins dating back to the 11th century.
 Central Conservation Area is enclosed by the inner ring road, created in the 1960's, which physically severs the area from, in particular, the adjacent University Conservation Area and Dundee's waterfront area.